ericrogler/Green-Book/Chapters/Z010_Agile_Teaching_Framework.md

 You could combine lecture and projects/activities into 4 days rather than a 3 one split if desired, putting lecture and activity inside of the same day.
 It depends on the needs of the class and if it’s the best way to learn about what you’re teaching.

+***What if I have 1 day (or a weekend) for the entire curriculum instead of 1-a-week?***

+Pretending you're combining multiple weeks together into a day and scale down the values and time estimates.
+You'll adjust some parts depending on the material and what you need to cover, but it is doable.

+To give an example, let's say we normally need 8 weeks to teach a topic, but only have one work day (8 hours total).
+You could do something like this:
+- 4 weeks of lecture --> 4 hours of lecture
+- 2 weeks of project/activity --> 2 hours of projects/activities
+- 2 weeks of review/test --> 2 hours split between separate review(s) and a test

+Sprinkle in short breaks throughout the parts as needed or when the session requires it.

+**Do not underestimate how long it takes to condense information.** It can take a short amount of time, or an extensive amount of time, to convert a long timeframe curriculum into a shortened curriculum.

 **Cost Overage vs Cost Underage (Teaching too much vs too little in X time)**

 You may have seen these terms before in an engineering, supply chain, or production context, where underage costs are costs when you don’t have enough inventory to meet demand and overage costs are costs when you have too much inventory beyond demand.
 If you have not heard these terms before and want to learn about more, look for “Newsvendor Model” on Google or another search engine. (**[Further reading from MIT OpenCourseWare](https://ocw.mit.edu/courses/15-772j-d-lab-supply-chains-fall-2014/6952be57b43aa185119c6f114908bcc5_MIT15_772JF14_Newsboy.pdf) (warning: higher-level math!)**)